aquanauts/smartsocket/README.md

 We believe that you should be able to create [fast, informative, and reliable automated tests](https://www.benrady.com/2016/11/testing-with-fire.html) for every aspect of your web application.
 Smartsocket is designed with that goal in mind.
 It provides a fake `window` implementation that, while not a comprehensive impelemention of the [web standard](https://developer.mozilla.org/en-US/docs/Web/API/Window), is sufficient to control every aspect of browser behavior that you need to test an application built with Smartsocket.

 ## What's Not Included

+Here are some things you you might expect to have in a "web framework".
+Smartsocket doesn't have these.

 * Data binding
 * A virtual DOM